bbauska/ufo-mcdonald/README.md

 until I had taken a close look at the evidence, I did not take them seriously.
-We have managed to so let our preconceptions block serious consideration of the possibility that some form of alien technology is operating within our midst that we have succeeded in simply ignoring the facts.
-And we scientists have ignored the pleas of groups like NICAP and APRO, who have for years been stressing the remarkable nature of the UFO evidence.
+We have managed to so let our preconceptions block serious consideration of the possibility that some form of alien technology is operating within our midst that we have succeeded in simply ignoring the facts.</p>

+<p>And we scientists have ignored the pleas of groups like NICAP
+and APRO, who have for years been stressing the remarkable nature of the UFO evidence.
 Abroad, science has reacted in precisely this same manner, ignoring as nonsensical the report-material gathered by private groups operating outside the main channels of science.